October 13th. Blog page.

-Great news.
-Colonial Compromises is now published on Kindle.
-To preview and read a sample follow this link.
+No Money No Honey.
+The complete novel is published on Kindle.
+To preview and read a sample follow this link:

 Colonial Compromises (85K words) is general fiction suitable for adults.
 Emanating from the December 2004 tsunami tragedy, and based in Aceh, Sumatra, the linked storylines tell of three mature ex-pats living in their Manor House, who all lost loved ones, and how their narratives twist and turn together when the tsunami destruction sets in motion life-changing consequences to their fragile colonial idyll.